offmango/spotxm/README.md

 * The timestamp call is currently not working from Heroku (and occasionally from local).
 Not sure why.
 For better testing, create a test page for doing the timestamp to see what's coming back
 * Links to Echo Nest?

+* Fix timestamp call to account for daylight savings